The federal government faces ‘wicked problems.’ It needs more expertise, a new report says.

 More stable leadership and getting the OPM out from under the shadow of the White House’s Office of Management and Budget (OMB) would help, too, says the report, which in effect writes the last chapter on one of the many controversies over federal employee policies during the prior administration.

-The OPM is an independent agency, but it had a Senate-confirmed director for only about a quarter of the Trump administration.
+confirmed director for only about a quarter of the Trump administration.
 It was led for most of that time by acting directors who also served as the deputy for management at the OMB.

-The Trump administration ultimately dropped its plan to move OPM’s policy functions to the OMB and shift the remainder of OPM’s work to the General Services Administration (GSA).
+The Trump administration ultimately dropped its plan to move the OPM’s policy functions to the OMB and shift the remainder of the OPM’s work to the General Services Administration (GSA).
 The plan faced strong opposition from Congress, federal employee organizations and others about the potential for politicizing the career federal workforce.

-“As we looked at the Office of Personnel Management, we did not find that the problems and challenges that were identified in the Trump administration’s proposal would be resolved if they executed that transfer of functions,” NAPA president and chief executive Terry Gerton said in a conference call with reporters.
+“As we looked at the Office of Personnel Management, we did not find that the problems and challenges that were identified in the Trump administration’s proposal would be resolved if they executed that transfer of functions,” National Academy of Public Administration (NAPA) president and chief executive Terry Gerton said in a conference call with reporters.

 The report said that splitting up the OPM would not have addressed a major issue for the federal workforce: the patchwork of laws, orders and guidance carving out exceptions to policies that have not been updated since the last major rewrite of civil service laws in 1978.